mikami520/AutoSeg4ETICA/README.md

 ```
 imagesRS/ && labelsRS/
 ```
-### Step 2.2: Create datasplit for training/testing.
+### Step 2.2: Create Datasplit for Training/Testing.
 Validation will be chosen automatically by nnUNet (filename format should be taskname_xxx.nii.gz)
 ```
 python3 split_data.py -bp <full path of base dir> -ip <relative path to nifti images dir (imagesRS)> -sp <relative path to nifti segmentations dir (labelsRS)> -sl <a list of label name and corresponding label value> -ti <task id for nnUNet preprocessing> -tn <name of task>
 ```